Yusfuu/Lightweight-PHP-Framework-For-Web-and-APIs/README.md

-# Lightweight-PHP-Framework-For-APIs.
+# Lightweight PHP Framework For Web and APIs
-Simple PHP framework that helps you quickly understand and write simple APIs.
+PHP framework that helps you write quickly simple but powerful web apps and APIs

 ## Installation